FAC7/amazon2.0/README.md

 * @andrewMacmurray
 * @MyPitit

-Setting up tasks and summarising where we are at
+Setting up tasks and summarising where we are at.

+# Project Documentation
+This README is the main source of project documentation.
+Please update it with everything required to contribute to the project.
+Commit your README changes in isolation and tag the commit message with `[ci skip]` to prevent Travis running a build.

+The [wiki](https://github.com/FAC7/amazon2.0/wiki) is the other source of project documentation, where technical details of parts of the project should be documented so that all team members can get to grips with any part of the project.

 # Style guide & Conventions
 We are adhering to the [JavaScript Standard Style](https://github.com/feross/standard).
 For Atom, install the [linter-js-standard](https://atom.io/packages/linter-js-standard) extension and disable your other JavaScript linters.